dimitri-nicolo/calico/README.md

   * `pkg/registry/projectcalico/licensekey/storage.go`
   * `pkg/registry/projectcalico/licensekey/strategy.go`

+  If your resource has a status subresource, use the following instead:

+  * `pkg/registry/projectcalico/globalthreatfeed/storage.go`
+  * `pkg/registry/projectcalico/globalthreatfeed/strategy.go`

 * Add a reference to your storage strategy created in the previous steps to `pkg/registry/projectcalico/rest/storage_calico.go`.
 This registers a callback for RESTapi calls for your resource type.
 For example: